 As indicated above, qualification and taxation as a REIT depends upon our ability to meet, on a continuing basis, various qualification requirements imposed upon REITs by the Internal Revenue Code.
 The material qualification requirements are summarized below, under "-Requirements for Qualification as a REIT."
-While we intend to operate so that we continue to qualify as a REIT through our current taxable year, no assurance can be given that the IRS will not challenge our qualification as a REIT or that we will be able to continue to operate in accordance with the REIT requirements after the date hereof.
+While we intend to operate so that we continue to qualify as a REIT, no assurance can be given that the IRS will not challenge our qualification as a REIT or that we will be able to continue to operate in accordance with the REIT requirements in the future.
 See "-Failure to Qualify."